 |Balloon version of caloric (one of the variant caloric tests, see below.)
 We strongly advise against doing this.|

-When air is used, there is greater variability than water.
 When water is not used directly, as in the balloon test, heat or cold is not conducted as efficiently to the ear.

 |Eye movement tracing during caloric in a patient with a mild bilateral reduction in responses.
 For the first 35 seconds, little is seen.
 In the next panel, a left-beating nystagmus gradually builds up.
 It begins to wane after roughly a minute, and at that point, fixation is attempted.
 This subject did not suppress the nystagmus very well.|

 The caloric test is ordinarily performed with the subject reclining, head inclined 30 deg up from horizontal so as to make the lateral canal horizontal.
 Water is introduced into the ear canal on one side, either 7 deg centigrade above or below assumed body temperature.
 The flow rate is such that the ear rapidly equilibrates with the water.
 The water is stopped after 30 seconds, and nystagmus is observed, while the subject is distracted (usually with tasks such as naming of animals, counting backwards, etc).
 This is sometimes called "tasking", see following.

 Nystagmus commonly builds for about 30-60 seconds, then gradually decays away over roughly 2 minutes.
 After a rest of at least 5 minutes, the procedure is repeated with either the opposite temperature water, or on the other side.
 Eye movements are usually recorded with either EOG or a video method, such as is shown on the graphic above.